 But what happens if vaccine induced antibodies are short lasting?
-Did you know that the mumps vaccine protection begins fading after 5 years?
-And did you know that for decades now, the final MMR vaccine has been administered between age four and six.
+Did you know that mumps vaccine protection begins fading after 5 years?
+And did you know that for decades now, the final MMR vaccine has been administered between age 4 and 6.

-That means mumps protection begins wearing off by age nine to 11.
+That means mumps protection begins wearing off by age 9 to 11.

 In the USA, the adult population constitutes 77.4% of all American's.
-So, if vaccine mumps protection begins wearing off between age nine and 11, that means the majority of the vaccinated adult population cannot be considered immune.
+So, if mumps vaccine protection begins wearing off between age 9 and 11, that means the majority of the vaccinated adult population cannot be considered immune.

 Let's spend some time looking at three documents published by the CDC, about measles, mumps, and the MMR vaccine (Measles, Mumps & Rubella).